cBioPortal/cbioportal/portal/src/integration-tests/saml-oauth2-setup/README.md

 Tests oauth2 security workflow of the API with SAML authentication method for the UI.

-- `OfflineTokenDownloadIntegrationTests` tests downloading an offline token to gain access to cioportal API.
+- `OfflineTokenDownloadIntegrationTests` tests downloading an offline token to gain access to cbioportal API.
-- `Oauth2ResourceServerIntegrationTests` tests API access by different type of users (anonymous, non authorised and authorised).
+- `Oauth2ResourceServerIntegrationTests` tests API access by different type of users (anonymous, non authorized and authorized).

 ## Start web container with cbioportal and saml IDP